whamcloud/Online-Help/docs/Install_Guide/Pkg_Guide.md

 not necessary to list all packages: `yum` is used to install packages, so dependencies are respected.
 For example, when installing `lustre-ldiskfs-zfs` we do not also name `e2fsprogs` because it is a dependency of `lustre` which is a dependency of `lustre-ldiskfs-zfs` and therefore installed automatically.
-The reason we name `lustre-modules` even though it too is a dependency of `lustre` is that naming a package here causes any exact-version dependencies (such as the dependency on a particular version of `kernel` to be respected even if they involve installing a downgraded package).

 - **repolist:** A list of repoistory files that are needed by nodes that are configured with this profile.
 The names in this list should exist as `NAME.repo`.

-- **ui_name:** A string for presentation to users of the web interface and command line interface to ML.
+- **ui_name:** A string for presentation to users of the web interface and command line interface to IML.
 This should be short (a few words at most) and meaningful to system administrators.

 - **ui_description:** A string containing a more detailed explanation of what